boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

       providing guaranteed rates per slice, as well as guarantees per traffic class within the slice.

-      In the managed CE use cases (use cases A1, A2, B1, B2 depicted in
+      In the managed CE use cases (use cases A1, A2, B1, and B2 depicted in
       {{figure-7}}) edge admission control could be distributed between CE and PE, where one part of the edge admission control is implemented on CE, and another part of the edge admission control is implemented on PE.

-   *  Coarse resource control at the TN transit (non-attachment circuits) links of the transport domain, using a single Network Resource Partition (NRP), spanning the entire TN domain Transit nodes do not maintain any state of individual slices.
+   *  Coarse resource control at the TN transit (non-attachment circuits) links of the transport domain, using a single NRP, spanning the entire TN domain Transit nodes do not maintain any state of individual slices.
       Instead, only a flat (non-hierarchical) QoS model is used on transit links with up to 8 traffic classes.
 At the transport